TaliesinDS/STL-manager/README.md

 Nothing is installed globally; deleting the folder removes everything (idempotent local footprint).

+## Tabletop Browsing (Developer Preview)
+- After loading units/parts, you can begin linking Variants to Units/Parts via scripts or the future UI.
+- The planned endpoint `GET /api/v1/units/{id}/bundle` returns both linked full models and compatible parts for a selected unit.
+- See `docs/API_SPEC.md` (Units/Parts resources) and `docs/SCHEMA_codex_and_linking.md` for data shapes and example queries.

 ## Minimal Runtime Dependencies
 Baseline (Phase 1) runtime requires only the embedded Python environment (or forthcoming single EXE) and SQLite (bundled with Python).
 Optional extras (only when enabled):
 - Geometry: `trimesh`, `meshio` (installed via extras or included in EXE variant).
 - Postgres / Redis: NOT required; upgrade path only.

+YAML parsing: `ruamel.yaml` is included in `requirements.txt` and used by the codex/parts loader to preserve structure and tolerate duplicate keys.

 ## Local Configuration (Planned)
 Future `CONFIG.yaml` (or `.env`) will define: